 Obviously, every piece of art tells a story whether it’s trying to or not.
 And whether or not that is a good story is largely determined by the initial disposition of its creator.
 Now, please do not take me as saying it’s a requirement of good art for the artist to be analytically self-aware of his or her “initial disposition.”
 Hardly.
 The cool thing about the creative process is that for it to genuinely arise and flourish in a person seems to necessitate empirical means.
 In other words, there must be a poetic, or call it “mystic,” experience at the root of why a creator creates what they do.
 It seems you can’t work your way to the real deal, the stuff that lasts, by pure logic or theory alone (if even such a thing exists).

 This opens the door of legitimacy for people to literally be struck with conviction like lightening and inadvertently create masterpieces, even while having very few technical skills.
 Now, obviously, this doesn’t happen to everyone in such an instantaneous sense, but, regardless, it does happen.
 And furthermore, even though dependence on the reoccurrence of such a miracle is almost certainly a futile endeavor, the reality of this phenomenon should be taken as an important marker of the “empirically mystic soil” within which all timeless art must be planted.
-Again, creators are often planted in this soil without even knowing it, even while spite and self-glorification simultaneously grow and spread like wild fungi.
-If some bit of conviction for some bit of truth is present somewhere, it is possible, for good art to be created by anyone, anywhere, anyplace, anytime, whatever their intention.
+Again, creators are often planted in this soil without even knowing it, and many times even while self-glorification, spite and other artistic vices also continually propagate.
+If some bit of conviction for some bit of truth is present somewhere, it is possible, for good art to be created by anyone, anywhere, anyplace, anytime, whatever their intention, and regardless of their sins.
 And that is pretty amazing.

-Though I’m obviously a geek for all this analytic exploration as to what constitutes an authentic process to artistic achievement, it’s not like I sit down and go through all this ‘ish every time I begin a new project.
+Though I’m obviously a geek for all this analytic exploration as to what constitutes an authentic artistic process, it’s not like I sit down and go through all this ‘ish every time I begin a new project.
 That wouldn’t be very authentic :).
-If I did that, I would be leaning more on method and math as my saving grace and robbing myself of the wild and wondrous experience of being convicted and led by all sorts of incredible, amazing, and awesomely-ever-changing things—all that infinite glory, truth, and beauty stuff.
-Interestingly enough though, even while I understand it’s not every artist’s cup of tea, I find this sort of seemingly infinite, endless kind of analysis of art and creativity to be a beautiful echo of the evermore wondrously infinite things that are at the source of all existence.
-In a sense, I wrote as much as I did in response to these simple questions because somewhere along the way my analysis, call it “introspection,” became art in and of itself—hopefully good art :).
-So I guess it all comes full circle.
+If I did that, I would be leaning on method and math as my saving graces and robbing myself of the wild and wondrous experience of being convicted and led by all sorts of incredible, amazing, and awesomely-ever-changing things—all that infinite glory, truth, and beauty stuff.
+Interestingly though, even while I understand it’s not every artist’s cup of tea, I still find all this analytical exploration to be equally important to actually making art.
+I couldn’t imagine making art without a continual meditation on the privilege that it is to even experience inspiration much less to have a mind and body with which to shape that inspiration into something I can call my own.

 Interview originally published on johannesoberman.com